The name Baptizet dates back to the days of Medieval France, in the region of Normandy

 Early Notables of the Baptizet family (pre 1700)

-Another 46 words (3 lines of text) are included under the topic Early Baptizet Notables in all our PDF Extended History products and printed products wherever possible.
+Marie Jeanne Baptiste of...
+Another 49 words (4 lines of text) are included under the topic Early Baptizet Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Baptizet family to the New World and Oceana